fuwalab/wp-slack-logbot/README.md

 1. Go to Plugin Setting page
 	1. Paste `Bot User OAuth Access Token` which is copied earlier.
 		![insall app to workspace](https://github.com/fuwalab/wp-slack-logbot/blob/images/readme_images/8.png)
-	1. THen click `Save Changes` button
+	1. Then click `Save Changes` button

+### Invitation to the channel
+1. Invite `logbot` to the channels
+	- Both are allowed to invite logbot to the public channels and private channels.

 That's all for installation.